USEPA/e-manifest/docs/src/Services/Manifest/validation.md

          "value": "Handler ID value"
        }
        ```
-     - 3.1.3.
-If the provided handlerId does not match the Generator or TSDF or any of Transporter Site IDs in the
+     - If the provided handlerId does not match the Generator or TSDF or any of Transporter site IDs in the
        manifest, the comment will be ignored and generate the following warning:
        ```json
        {